-Divinity – 2021 Vol 1, 10 Horror and Fantasy Shorts, comes from 6 countries, across 3 continents and includes Winners from our Go Green Prize, Fantasy Prize and Horror Prize.
+DIVINITY, VOL 4, 8 Horror and Fantasy Shorts, comes from 6 countries and across 3 continents.
 It’s both creepy and sublime, wondrous and forbidding, yet imaginative and lyrical, packed with heroism, supernaturalism and madness.

 There was a haze in the distance, down in the valley.